NEW STUDENT FAQs

 Yes!
 ISSS offers a workshop that helps you understand on-campus employment related procedures and paperwork.
 You can read about this here

-To learn about on-campus job opportunities, visit the website of the Student Employment Office, or check within your academic department and other administrative units on-campus.
+To learn about on-campus job opportunities, visit the website of the Rutgers Handshake (not open to RBHS students), or check within your academic department and other administrative units on-campus.
 Please note that international students are not eligible for Federally funded work study positions.

 Some graduate students may have a GA or TA opportunity.
 Please work directly with your department regarding onboarding.
 Our office will help you obtain the necessary forms to be added as an on-campus employee, including instructions on how to apply for a Social Security Number (SSN).